Grants and Funding

 The SVP Education and Training Bursary Fund has been set up to support students of all ages who may be financially struggling to access or stay in college education and training programmes.

-If you are interested in this grant, please know that you must show that they have applied for all available state funding or other grants.
+If you are interested in this grant, please know that you must show that you have applied for all available state funding or other grants.
 Information on other sources of funding is available on the SVP Student Finance website.

 If you would like more information on how you can apply to the SVP Education and Training Bursary Programme, contact your regional office of the St Vincent de Paul.